denisaapopa/plinko-play-controller-sdk/README.md

         };
       },
       overlayPlayButton: () => "Bonus Round",
+      isPlayButtonPressed: false, // can be true, false or undefined
-      isButtonPressed: false, // can be true, false or undefined },
+      isStopButtonPressed: false, // can be true, false or undefined
+      setIsStopButtonPressed: (value) => "set the new stop button pressed value" },
     panel: {
       bottom: '15px',